mnneeltakemail2/testNeel3/neel-client/assets-management/sponsored-transaction.md

 ![](/_assets/sponsored_transaction_06.png)

-**Note**: For each user transaction in the sponsored mode, you will be charged a commission of 0.001 Waves.
+**Note**: For each user transaction in the sponsored mode, you will be charged a commission of 0.001 Neel.
-**Note**: If the balance of your account will not have enough Waves to pay for user transactions.
+**Note**: If the balance of your account will not have enough Neel to pay for user transactions.
 In this case, your sponsored transactions will be canceled.

 **For example**: You activated the sponsored transaction.
-You have free - 3 Waves, in orders - 5 Waves and in leasing - 10 Waves.
-As soon as 3 Waves run out, the active sponsored mode will use Waves from active (unfilled) orders.
-In this case, orders at the time of the matching will be canceled, since you will not have enough Waves to pay the order fee or to ensure an active order.
-As soon as all free Waves are used, the sponsored mode will be forcibly disabled.​
+You have free - 3 Neel, in orders - 5 Neel and in leasing - 10 Neel.
+As soon as 3 Neel run out, the active sponsored mode will use Neel from active (unfilled) orders.
+In this case, orders at the time of the matching will be canceled, since you will not have enough Neel to pay the order fee or to ensure an active order.
+As soon as all free Neel are used, the sponsored mode will be forcibly disabled.​

 **How to deactivate sponsored transactions**.